Bread and flour regulations amended to help protect health of babies in England

 Practical implementation and labelling changes

 Incorporating the change into other labelling updates where possible is recommended.
-Guidance from Regulators for both industry and Enforcement officers is expected to be published in due course.
+Guidance from Regulators for both industry and Enforcement officers is available in the UK from Defra and the FSA.

 If you have any questions or require further information on the requirements of the Bread and Flour (Amendment) Regulations 2024 contact the Regulatory Affairs team at regulatoryadvice@campdenbri.co.uk